quixio/quix-docs/docs/platform/tutorials/event-detection/data-acquisition.md

 7. Stop the code by clicking the same button you clicked to run it.

-8. You'll now deploy the code as a service, so it stays running when you navigate around the platform.
+8. You now deploy the code as a service, so it stays running when you navigate around the platform.

 9. Click `Deploy`.

 10. On the dialog, click `Deploy`.

-	Once deployed the service will be started and data will be streamed to the `phone-data` topic.
+	Once deployed, the service starts and data is streamed to the `phone-data` topic.

 [Detect crash events by following step 2 :material-arrow-right-circle:{ align=right }](crash-detection.md)